-- Before applying a TEL, make sure the target surfaces are clean and dry. - Do not cut, trim, punch, or otherwise alter the TEL.
+- Before applying a TEL, make sure to clean the target surfaces with alcohol and let dry. - Do not cut, trim, punch, or otherwise alter the TEL.

 - Apply the wholly intact TEL firmly and completely to the target surfaces. - Ensure that TEL placement is not defeated by simultaneous removal of multiple modules. - Allow 24 hours for the TEL adhesive seal to completely cure. - Record the position and serial number of each applied TEL in a security log. - To obtain additional or replacement TELs, please order Aruba Networks part number: 4011570-01. - Please visit support.arubanetworks.com for online assistance and contact information.